 Solar Panel Crack Detector and Mechanical Load Tester

 The LoadSpot performs static and cyclic (dynamic) load tests for standard IEC certification testing.
-The bending tests are performed by applying vacuum or air-pressure to the rear side of the module, thus leaving the front side open for EL and IV testing.
-For standard panels, applying a light vacuum to the rear side allows for a quick crack-opening test to predict future degradation were the closed cracks to become fully open in the field.
+Bending tests are performed by applying vacuum or air pressure to the rear side of the module, leaving the front side open for EL and IV testing.